bizquigs/rosa-workshop-content/rosa-content/300-app/deploy.md

     quarkus ext add openshift
     ```

 1. Now, we'll configure Quarkus to use the DynamoDB instance that we created earlier in this section.
-To do so, we'll create an `application.properties` file using by running the following command:
+To do so, we'll create an `application.properties` file using by running the following command (make sure you're in the rosa-workshop-app directory):

     ```xml
     cat <<EOF > ./src/main/resources/application.properties